gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Set which key context (DCI) to use to protect the future SCTP packets sent by the SCTP Association.

-Request : Set Key ID
+Request : Set DCI used

 Paramters :

-* Key ID
+* DCI

-Reply: Key ID set
+Reply: DCI set

 Parameters : true or false